 Email: e.te-winkel at warwick.ac.uk

-I am a second year postgraduate student, supervised by Brian Bowditch and Saul Schleimer.
+I am a third year postgraduate student, supervised by Brian Bowditch and Saul Schleimer.
 My research interests lie in geometric group theory, hyperbolic geometry and low-dimensional topology.
 Specifically, I am thinking about quasi-isometric rigidity questions for complexes related to the curve complex.

 30 May 2018 "The pants graph", Junior Topology and Group Theory Seminar, Oxford, UK